We Measured AI Adoption Across Hundreds of Engineers. Here's What We Found.

 Across the hundreds of engineers we've measured on the platform, several patterns emerge consistently.

 In this sample report, Claude dominates — 1,547 confirmed commits vs. the rest combined.
 This isn't unique to this team.
-Across the platform, we see the same convergence: teams tend to standardize on one primary AI tool rather than fragmenting across many.
-This creates shared context, consistent code style, and easier onboarding.
+Across the Warclick platform (Q1 2026), teams consistently standardize on one primary AI tool rather than fragmenting across many.
+The convergence makes sense: shared context, consistent code style, and easier onboarding all favor a single tool.
+When your whole team is using Claude, new engineers can read AI-generated code and prompting strategies from teammates rather than starting from scratch.

 If you're onboarding new engineers, AI adoption data should inform your first-30-days playbook.

 The adoption curve inverts what most leaders expect.
-Junior engineers adopt AI tools faster than seniors.
+Junior engineers adopt AI tools faster than seniors — consistently, across every team we've measured.
 This makes sense: juniors face more friction — unfamiliar codebases, boilerplate they haven't memorized, questions they'd normally ask on Slack — and AI tools remove exactly that friction.

 AI Depth Matters More Than AI Breadth

 The sample team's adoption rate (84%) is actually slightly below the platform average (87%).
-But their AI commit rate is 84.1% vs. 55%.
+But their AI commit rate is 84.1% vs. 55% platform-wide.
 The lesson: it's not enough to know how many people have AI tools installed.
-You need to know how deeply they're using them.
+You need to know how many commits are AI-assisted.
 A team where 90% of engineers have Copilot but use it for 5% of commits is in a fundamentally different place than a team at 84% adoption and 84% AI commit rate.

 Does AI Adoption Actually Improve Performance?